 Garden Isle Cottages

 During our two-day stay on Whidbey, we enjoyed the comfort of the Garden Isle Cottages in Coupeville.
 Garden Isle offers two charming garden cottages, along with a three-bedroom home, set on two acres just a short walk from the historic downtown area.
-The cozy garden cottage was perfect for the two of us.
-The hot tub, private deck out back, and bench swing all provided the perfect atmosphere for relaxation during our stay.
+The cozy garden cottage was perfect for the two of us. ->Check Availability & Current Prices for Garden Isle Cottages<- The hot tub, private deck out back, and bench swing all provided the perfect atmosphere for relaxation during our stay.
 And to top it all off, the bed was ridiculously comfortable.
 All in all, it was a wonderful stay at Garden Isle Cottages, and while we obviously haven’t stayed everywhere on the island, we can almost guarantee it’s one of the best places to stay on Whidbey Island!

 Hopefully we’ve convinced you to add this charming island to your list of places to visit.
 With plenty of things to do on Whidbey Island, it’s the perfect getaway for couples and families alike!
 Drive, bike, hike, kayak, swim, fish, scuba, wine, dine, explore, and discover – all on Whidbey!
 Make it a prolonged stop on your journey along the Cascade Loop, couple it with a visit to the San Juan Islands, or simply make sure it’s a part of your next visit to the Pacific Northwest.
 Life seems to move a little slower on Whidbey, so if you’re looking for a relaxing getaway, start planning your visit to Whidbey now!